 The Autonomic Nervous System

-The autonomic nervous system controls specific body processes, such as circulation of blood, digestion, breathing, urination, heartbeat, etc. The autonomic nervous system is named so, because it works autonomously, i.e., without a person’s conscious effort.
+The autonomic nervous system controls specific body processes, such as blood circulation, digestion, breathing, urination, heartbeat, etc. The autonomic nervous system is named so because it works autonomously, i.e., without a person’s conscious effort.

 The primary function of the autonomic nervous system is homeostasis.
 Apart from maintaining the body’s internal environment, it is also involved in controlling and maintaining the following life processes: